uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/OSC/OSC.md

 The `Blackout` button clears all grandMA3 sequences and pauses the Reaper playback.

-## <a id="laser-reaper"> Reaper Storage for Lasers 🔴</a>

-The function storage for the laser modules only has Reaper marker jumping and playback.
-Functionally, it operates exactly the same way as the main storage.

-It's kept separate from the main file as we intend to differ the laser sequence codes from our station codes.

 ## <a id="laser-gui"> Laser Sequence GUI 🔴📟</a>

 <i>This section only focuses on the OSC part of the GUI.
 For more information regarding the laser sequence, click [here](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/tree/main/MVP/Laser%20Sequence/Laser.md).</i>